 Children like Peter move about six to nine times during their school career, and skills acquired through the camp program can make their move less traumatic and ease those transitions while building long-lasting friendships.

-Interested in signing your child up for an ASYMCA or affiliate summer camp program?
-Contact your local ASYMCA and/or ASYMCA affiliate for details on dates and location.
+Interested in signing your child up for an Armed Services YMCA or affiliate summer camp program?
+Contact your local Armed Services YMCA and/or Armed Services YMCA affiliate for details on dates and location.
 Eligibility criteria varies by camp location.